 5. The most important things in life aren’t things

 I know so many parents who have spent more time with their kids and family than ever before due to the pandemic.
-I’ve been traveling extensively for the last 20 years, and I like to look at these last 3 months in quarantine as a gift.
+I’ve been traveling extensively for the last 20 years, and I like to look at the months in quarantine as a gift.

 Life isn’t about work or money or even success.
 In the end, relationships are truly what matters most.
-As life starts to get busier, make sure you’re devoting time to what’s most important.
+Make sure you’re devoting time to what’s most important.
 Give your family, friends, and loved ones the gift of your time.
 Love your family (and yourself) enough to say no to things that aren’t a priority.
 Be intentional about your relationships and invest the time to nurture them.

 Instead of going back to normal, let’s move forward together.

-What lessons has this unprecedented time taught you?
-How are you planning on changing your perspective or your habits as life starts picking back up again?
+What lessons did Covid-19 teach you?
+How are you planning on changing your perspective or your habits post-pandemic?

 Kim Perell is widely recognized entrepreneur, investor and national best selling author.
 Learn more about how Kim can help you supercharge your success at Kim Perell or follow her on Linkedin, Facebook, Instagram and Twitter